-Chewing away furiously at a green wad the size of a golfball is a common sight and a daily male ritual on the grimy pavements in Yemen, as well as in smart cafes equipped with comfortable cushions and water-pipes.
+Chewing away furiously at a green wad the size of a golfball is a common sight and a daily male ritual on the grimy pavements in Yemen, as well as in smart cafés equipped with comfortable cushions and water-pipes.

-But while the Arab country’s long-held fondness for chewing khat (an amphetamine-like stimulant) is beginning to draw much larger numbers of women, it is considered culturally taboo with many keeping their social habit a secret.
+But while the Arab country’s long-held fondness for chewing khat (an amphetamine-like stimulant) is beginning to draw much larger number of women, it is considered culturally taboo with many keeping their social habit a secret.

-So when up and coming Yemeni photographer, Eman Al Awami, found herself able to sit amongst a group of habitual female users – all openly flouting social convention – to capture and explore accepted behaviours, it led Thomson Foundation’s photojournalism trainer, Glenn Edwards, to remark: “This has opened our eyes to a subject not often seen”.
+So when up-and-coming Yemeni photographer, Eman Al Awami, found herself able to sit amongst a group of habitual female users – all openly flouting social convention – to capture and explore accepted behaviours, it led Thomson Foundation’s photojournalism trainer, Glenn Edwards, to remark: “This has opened our eyes to a subject not often seen.”

 This has opened our eyes to a subject not often seen.